ayan-mn18/MCP-Agent/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes
-4. Add tests for new features
-5. Run the test suite
-6. Submit a pull request
+3. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
+5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## � Acknowledgments
+## 🙏 Acknowledgments

 - Express.js team for the amazing framework
 - TypeScript team for type safety